 My well of wanderlust has always been deeper than my pocketbook.
 While there’s nothing I love more than traveling the globe, exploring far-flung places, the money I’ve had for these adventures has been more limited.

 At the time I had a pen-pal in Japan, and I felt somehow closer to her there.
 In reality I was on the south side of Des Moines, Iowa, but I felt like I was getting a little touch into her world.

 As I grew older, I had other pen pals, like my Iranian pen pal who I corresponded with for many years.
 When I moved to Los Angeles, I sought out Persian Square to put my hands on packages of rice printed in Farsi.

 I paid regular visits to India Sweets & Spices to wander the rows full of amchoor, asafetida, and anise, and debated how many metal tiffins I could justify owning.
-(Probably just one more.
-Always just one more.)

 Sometimes home is the place of our childhood or the state where we grew up.
 It can be the town that we adopted as our own or the country that we visited and instantly felt like a part of us.

 In my mind I imagine a feast in the form of a bowlful of savory noodles topped with a hearty helping of vegetables and baked tofu.
 It’s dotted with cilantro and dashes of Sriracha for an added kick.

-Disclaimer: Post contains an Amazon affiliate link.
+Disclosure: Post contains an Amazon affiliate link.